-Aside from the technical work required to lift the injunction and to prepare for the next drilling campaign, the Company has continued to be very active reinforcing its relationship with the community.
-The Company has implemented various community programs and developed a strong communications plan, particularly in regional radios and social media, aimed at improving the knowledge and understanding of the future Vizcachitas Project and of the multiple opportunities that a sustainable mining project like Vizcachitas will bring to families and communities.
+In addition, engaging with local communities as well as national and regional stakeholders, remains a priority.
+We will continue developing and implementing engagement initiatives that contribute positively to the communities in which we operate.
+The Company is implementing various community programs and a strong communications plan, particularly in regional radios and social media, aimed at improving the knowledge and understanding of the future Vizcachitas Project and of the multiple opportunities that a sustainable mining project like Vizcachitas will bring to families and communities.